tranvansang/express-transformer/README.md

         or the function which accepts the same parameters as of `chain.transform()`'s `callback` (i.e., `value` and `info`) and returns the string message or a promise which resolves the string message.

-        When being accessed, if the callback throws and error or return a projected promise, the transformations chain will throw that error while processing.
+        When being accessed, if the callback throws and error or return a projected promise, the transformation chain will throw that error while processing.
         - `(optional) option: Object`: an object specifying the behavior of the overwriting message, which includes the following properties.
             - `(optional) force: boolean (default: false)`:
                 - if `force` is `true`: overwrite the error message of all transformations in the chain, which does not have error message overwritten, from begin until when this message is called.